KRLabsOrg/verbatim-rag/ACL.md

 |fails to convert | 63 |
 |empty MDs (??) | 154 |

-Out of 60 PDFs that fail to convert, 47 will fail fast with an exception, the other 16 are listed as `TO_SKIP` because they either cause segfaults (7 papers) or take a long time to fail (9 papers)
+Out of the 63 PDFs that fail to convert, 47 will fail fast with an exception, the other 16 are listed as `TO_SKIP` because they either cause segfaults (7 papers) or take a long time to fail (9 papers)